juliomrqz/statusfy/docs/guide/deploy.md

 surge dist
 ```

-Visit the [Surge Help](https://surge.sh/help/adding-a-custom-domain) to learn how to setup a custom domain and find out about advanced configurations.
+Visit the [Surge Help](https://surge.sh/help/adding-a-custom-domain) to learn how to set up a custom domain and find out about advanced configurations.

 ### References